Year Founded

 Following Wheels Up’s IPO, Delta Air Lines remains the largest shareholder.

-Wheels Up offers a variety of membership options across its fleet of King Air 350i turboprops, Citation Excel/XLS, and Citation X jets and off-fleet partners.
+Wheels Up offers various membership options across its fleet of King Air 350i turboprops, Citation Excel/XLS, and Citation X jets, as well as off-fleet partners.

-It is a leader in jet sharing with flights by the seat and split between members.
+It is a leader in jet sharing, offering flights by the seat and split among members.

 In November 2021, it retooled its membership program, increasing rates, minimums, and call-outs but maintaining the number of peak days.